-The candidate class for this RCSR is the over-wintering projects located within the Environmental Setting Areas listed in Appendix A. These works require approval from TC under the NWPA.
+The candidate class for this RCSR are the works used on overwintering sites located within the Environmental Setting Areas listed in Appendix A. These works require authorization from TC under NWPA.
 A provincial permit or permit amendment under the provincial Aquaculture Act is also required.
-It is important to note that the declaration of the RCSR by the Agency streamlines the assessment process but does not eliminate other regulatory requirements such as the public notifications processes required under NWPA and the provincial Aquaculture Act (i.e., public notifications will continue on a case-bycase basis).
+It is important to note that the declaration of the RCSR by the Agency streamlines the assessment process but does not eliminate other regulatory requirements such as the public notifications processes required under NWPA and the provincial Aquaculture Act (i.e., public notifications will continue on a case-by-case basis).
 As well, the declaration of the RCSR by the Agency has no bearing on the proponent's responsibility to meet the relevant federal and provincial legislation and municipal by-laws related to the project.
-Upon re-declaration, the RCSR is in effect for two (2) years.
+Upon declaration, the RCSR is in effect for three (3) years.

-Mitigation measures defined under the RCSR are provided to the proponent following approval of an NWPA application.
-TC (NWPP) sends a cover letter along with an approval under the NWPA, the mitigation measures and Best Management Practices (BMPs) to the proponent.
+Mitigation measures defined under the RCSR are provided to the proponent through a one-window approach managed through the provincial aquaculture authority for NB.
+Following approval of an NWPP application, NWPP sends a cover letter along with an authorization under NWPA and the mitigation measures to DAA.
+DAA then provides all federal and provincial documents to the proponent for review and implementation.
+Best Management Practices (BMPs) are also relayed in this manner.

-Aquaculture industry obligations to implement the mitigation measures and consider BMPs in the RCSR will continue to be further communicated and reinforced through presentations by TC and relevant FAs in various forums, including local aquaculture meetings.
+Aquaculture industry obligations to implement the mitigation measures and consider BMPs, in the RCSR will be further communicated and reinforced through presentations by TC, and relevant FAs, in various forums, including local aquaculture meetings.

 1.1.
-CLASS SCREENING AND THE CANADIAN ENVIRONMENTAL ASSESSMENT ACT
+CLASS SCREENING AND THE CANADIAN ENVIRONMENTAL ASSESSMENT ACT (CEAA)

 The Act and its regulations set out the legislative basis for federal EA.
 The legislation ensures that the environmental effects of projects involving the federal government are carefully considered early in project planning.
 The Act applies to projects that require a FA to make a decision or take an action, whether as proponent, land administrator, source of funding or a regulator (issuing a permit or license).
-The FA then becomes a RA and is required to ensure that an EA of the project is carried out prior to making its decision or taking action.
+The FA then becomes a RA and is required to ensure that an EA of the project is carried out prior to making its decision or taking an action that would facilitate the project to proceed.